for Cold Climate Housing and much more

 As with all products, time brings change.
 If you are looking for new flooring, give yourself a lot of time to visit several flooring stores to see what is on the market and hear why you should buy one or another of the wide variety of choices available - with choices in every price range.
 If you are thinking of continuing the floor into another room later, but all the stock now -- the colours can change, or the particular style of fitting together may dissapear by the time you get around to wanting to expand.
 Never throw out whatever is left over after an installation -- again those boards may be irreplaceable in a few years so you will be very happy to have a few pieces around for repairs.

-Keywords: Installation, Types, Veneer, Hardwood, Floors, Finishes, Finishing, Laminate, Repair, Products, Wood
+Keywords: Installation, Veneer, Types, Hardwood, Floors, Finishes, Finishing, Products, Laminate, Repair, Wood

 Article 1384